orlando-apps/CovidInteractiveMap/readme.md

 # Covid Interactive Map

-> This module populates confirmed covid cases in each United States county.
-Users can add, edit or delete covid locations or use the scope feature to see total number of Covid cases in one area.
+> This module populates confirmed Covid cases in each United States county.
+Users can add, edit or delete covid locations or use the scope feature to see total number of Covid cases in an area.

 ![Alt text](github_images/edit.png)
 ![Alt text](github_images/scope.png)